 4. Go by Citizens

 With virtual marketplace kitchens being fairly new to your average consumer, it is vital that these pioneering brands are able to quickly and simply communicate their value proposition.
 Go by Citizens does an impeccable job of getting the point across as soon as the customer lands on their website.
 The benefits of ordering from Citizens are clear: free delivery, no hidden fees, and multiple brands in one checkout cart.
 The food is front and center, and the action for the customer is also clear: order now or download the app.

 16 Handles is a frozen yogurt, smoothies, and soft serve ice cream concept.
 Their website does a great job of mimicking the bright, fun, and celebratory vibe of their brick and mortar stores using vibrant and high-quality menu photography complimented by their brand colors.

 The sticky navigation at the top makes it easy to find the most important information quickly and the footer includes links to all of the 16 Handles social channels.
 Along the scroll you can find information about their loyalty program, environmental initiatives, and even search stores by available flavors.

 And the cherry on top of this amazing website (pun intended)?
 A popup offer to unlock two free toppings with your next online order.
 A win, win – the customer gets a free treat, and 16 Handles gets a new subscriber and enrollment in their loyalty program.

-A good restaurant website doesn’t need to be, and shouldn’t be, complicated.
+Web design for restaurants doesn’t need to be, and shouldn’t be, complicated.
 If you frame your digital approach to mimic your in-store experience, the pieces fall together naturally.
 If this were a plating exercise, you’d make sure you have your focal points set first: a menu, quality images, and a way for your returning and new customers to order from you.
 Once you have established the focus, you can start adding garnishes like social links, pop-ups, and loyalty program details.
-A good website is that simple!
+A good restaurant website design is that simple!